drg49/Cats-vs-Dogs-Image-Classification/README.md

 ## Dataset

 The dataset contains thousands of labeled images of cats and dogs.
-Download it from [Kaggle](https://www.kaggle.com/datasets/shaunthesheep/microsoft-catsvsdogs-dataset) and place it in a `data/` folder.
+Download it from [Kaggle](https://www.kaggle.com/datasets/shaunthesheep/microsoft-catsvsdogs-dataset) and place it in the project.
 Create a `split_dataset_move.py` in the same directory to organize images in the correct structure.
 Here is the script:

 ```
 import os